Libya: Nato says Gaddafi tried to mine Misrata harbour

 "They took up positions during the night on the airport road and tried to enter the city.
 We've stopped them at the outer limits, at least for now," he said.

-In western Libya, the situation at the Wazin border crossing was said to be calm after fierce fighting saw it change hands twice in only a few hours.
+The situation at the crossing was said to be calm after fierce fighting saw it change hands twice in only a few hours.
 Rebels were said to be in control of it by Friday morning.

 The crossing has changed hands several times in recent weeks.